hirokuma/hk-architecture-templates/README.md

 ```

 Where `your.package.name` is your app ID (should be lowercase) and `DataItemType` is used for the
-name of the screen, exposed state and data base entity (should be PascalCase).
+name of the screen(`"DataItemType"Screen` and `"DataItemType"ViewModel`),
+exposed state and data base entity (should be PascalCase).
 You can add an optional application name.

 # License